US defense chief: 'Tyranny and turmoil' in Russian invasion

 “Russia’s invasion offers a preview of a possible world of tyranny and turmoil that none of us would want to live in.
 And it’s an invitation to an increasingly insecure world haunted by the shadow of nuclear proliferation,” Austin said in a speech.

-“Because Putin’s fellow autocrats are watching.
+“Because (Russian President Vladimir) Putin’s fellow autocrats are watching.
 And they could well conclude that getting nuclear weapons would give them a hunting license of their own.
 And that could drive a dangerous spiral of nuclear proliferation.”

 Austin dismissed Putin’s claims that “modern Ukraine was entirely created by Russia,” calling it a vision of “a world in which autocrats decide which countries are real and which countries can be snuffed out.”